rromulos/command-vault/README.md

 # About Command Vault
 Command Vault is a small CLI application whose main purpose is to allow the user to save commands in a list.
 The user can also delete a command, list all commands, search by a command, search by category, or even search by a description.

+Below you can check all the commands available so far.

 ## How to use

 | Command           | Description                                               |